Killing of Bibi Lee: First trial

-Page's lawyers presented him a popular youth seen, as "gentle, kind and artistic" by his peers, who was devastated by Lee's disappearance and deeply involved in the massive effort to find her.
-The principle argument was that the police investigators forced him to confess, confusing and pressuring him to come up with speculations and guesses of how he may have done it, meaning that his statements to the police were not a true admission of guilt.
+Page's lawyers presented him as a popular youth seen by his peers as "gentle, kind and artistic," who was devastated by Lee's disappearance and deeply involved in the massive effort to find her.
+The principle argument was that the police investigators forced Page to confess, confusing and pressuring him to come up with speculations and guesses of how he may have done it, meaning that his statements to the police were not a true admission of guilt.

 Page testified in his own defense and, in response to cross-examination, insisted that his statements to the police were not actual memories.
 He stated:Well, these were things I had made up earlier-that I didn't know where they came from.
 If I'd actually done it...
-I couldn't remember any of it, but they were so persistent [the police] and adamant that they had this other evidence, and if I was up there, if they had people that saw me up there, and I couldn't remember, then maybe I was capable of doing it...Cleve Baxter, an expert witness who designed the polygraph test administered by the police, testified that the exam was improperly administered and that, based on the results, the conclusion that Page failed the exam was incorrect.
+I couldn't remember any of it, but they [the police] were so persistent and adamant that they had this other evidence, and if I was up there, if they had people that saw me up there, and I couldn't remember, then maybe I was capable of doing it...Cleve Baxter, an expert witness who designed the polygraph test administered by the police, testified that the exam was improperly administered and that, based on the results, the conclusion that Page failed the exam was incorrect.

-Page's counsel also argued that his confession was contradicted by the physical evidence:
+Page's counsel also argued that his confession was contradicted by the following physical evidence: